SI 2022 Micro Data and Macro Models

 Eduardo Dávila, Yale University and NBER

-Andreas Schaab, Princeton University
+Andreas Schaab, University of California, Berkeley and NBER

 Welfare Assessments with Heterogeneous Individuals